radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/task-launch-commands.md

 ![initializing persistent cache](Media/Image9.1.jpg)

-The following command can be used with the <RLI_HOME>/bin/vdsconfig utility instead of the UI mentioned above.
+The REST API can be used instead of the UI mentioned above.

 ### init-pcache